DimaSidorenko/VRP.Fluid_Genetic_algorithm/README.md

 All work was done as part of the 3 year's course work.

 ### You can find additional information in [report](https://github.com/DimaSidorenko/VPR.Fluid_Genetic_algorithm/blob/master/Final.pdf), namely:
-  * an analysis of the literature
+  * an analysis of the literature,
-  * a description of the Fluid Genetic Algotirhm in general
+  * a description of the Fluid Genetic Algotirhm in general,
   * a description of the developed FGA to solve Vehicle Routing Problem can be found in the report.